Blurred genre genius or messed up S.O.B.?

 All of this is a long explanation for my predisposition to non-formula, whacked story plots and bizarre characters including a joke-cracking vampirish [Late Bite] dude, Dragul Mangorian, who becomes a social media darling and the star of his own late night TV show.
 What can I say?
 My reVamped MC gets millions of followers as the ultimate bad boy.

 Next came Gravity Games where a half-dozen ideas floated across as many genres introduced my MC, Nate the Nose.
 Nate’s super sense of smell makes him an unparalleled chef and ace terrorist hunter.
 The recipe includes foodie elements, international intrigue, business twists, superheroes, sci-fi, mad scientists, horror, and a few laughs.
 One reviewer said he was pleasantly surprised the plot and characters worked.
 He half expected something like the Expendables vs Sharknado with walk-ons by the cast of Cheers and Stan Lee.

 Any advice on clarifying my scenarios into something that will cause lit agents to give me a sniff will be gratefully accepted.

-Streams tugging at the plot include church politics, right-wing militants, the penal system, mental health, backroom politics, the Mafia, special forces, and of course climate change.
+Late Bite is a vampire courtroom thriller etc. Lycanthrope Rising is a lupine, medical, near sci-fi thriller with plot tugs that include mental health, addictions, extreme [but not explicit sex] right-wing militants, Capitalism, backroom politics, the Mafia, special forces, philosophic navel gazing about mankind’s purpose, and of course climate change.
 Main characters are my vampire-in-denial Dragul Mangorian vs a playboy and his stripper girlfriend.
 At stake, the fate of humanity.